GrantGremillion/AzureADTestLab/README.md

 <h2>Project Summary</h2>
-The purpose of this lab is to walk the user through the process of creating two VM's within Microsoft Azure and then configuring them to work with Active Directory.
+The purpose of this lab is to walk the user through the process of creating two VMs within Microsoft Azure and then configuring them to work with Active Directory.
-One of the VM's will work as the domain controller that manages all the network devices while the other will be a client server that non-admin users have access to.
+One of the VMs will work as the domain controller that manages all the network devices while the other will be a client server that non-admin users have access to.
-After setting up both VM's to work with Active Directory, a few tests will be run such as unlocking user accounts, reseting user passwords, and disabling/enabling user accounts <br />
+After setting up both VMs to work with Active Directory, a few tests will be run such as unlocking user accounts, resetting user passwords, and disabling/enabling user accounts <br />

 <h2>Environments and Technologies</h2>

 **Environments Used:** Azure Cloud Platform, Windows 10 Pro (Client VM), Windows Server 2022 Datacenter: Azure Edition (Domain Controller VM)

-**Technology/Applications/Services Used:** Azure Virtual Machines, Resource Groups, Virtual Network, Virtual Network Interface Cards (NIC), Remote Desktop, Active Directory Domain Services (AD DS), Group Policy Management Console (GPMC), Windows Defender Firewall, Command Line Utilities
+**Technology/Applications/Services Used:** Azure Virtual Machines (VMs), Resource Groups, Virtual Network, Virtual Network Interface Cards (NIC), Remote Desktop, Active Directory Domain Services (AD DS), Group Policy Management Console (GPMC), Windows Defender Firewall, Command Line Utilities